Qatar runs returns rule over fast cars and football

 "The state exports 6 million barrels a day of oil equivalent (1m oil and 5m gas).
 At $100 a barrel, that would give revenues of $200 billion a year," the banker close to the fund said.

-"After spending on government and budgets, the remaining $50 billion are channeled to QIA for investments.
+"After spending on government and budgets, the remaining $50 billion are channelled to QIA for investments.
 Qatar Investment Authority invests $40-$50 billion a year."

 Executives at Qatar Holding, who said last year it had about $30 billion to spend, have said the fund follows no particular investment strategy and nothing is off limits.